 Why Is Password Security So Important?

 Password cracking attacks remain a viable vector for threat actors, and passwords remain some of the most vulnerable targets for hackers.
-By obtaining valid passwords and user credentials, attackers can infiltrate systems and even escalate their privileges to an administrator or superuser level, wreaking havoc on an organization’s security, reputation, and even their bottom line.
+By obtaining valid passwords and user credentials, attackers can infiltrate systems and even escalate their privileges to an administrator or superuser level.
+Attackers can access sensitive personal, financial, and professional information, leading to identity theft, financial fraud, and reputational damage.

 By following the NIST password guidelines, businesses can safeguard their information security assets, adhere to compliance requirements, and apply best practices recognized by the US and worldwide.